Mild Cognitive Impairment (MCI): Learn how to identify it

 CogniFit is the leading program in cognitive assessment and brain training.
 CogniFit offers specific brain training for mild cognitive impairment and for people 55 and over.

-CogniFit cognitive stimulation is the most widely used non-pharmacological treatment for mild cognitive impairment and early dementia.
+CogniFit cognitive stimulation is the most widely used non-pharmacological treatment for it and early dementia.
 CogniFit technology is standardized and validated by the scientific community.
 It focuses on neuroplasticity.
 This brain capacity allows the evolution of the disease to slow down, and preserve, for longer, the cognitive abilities of the person, improving their quality of life.

 CogniFit battery of exercises allows you to accurately assess and measure any person’s cognitive strengths and weaknesses.
 CogniFit will display a graph with the cognitive results and will automatically generate a personalized training that best suits the cognitive needs of each person.